ACCESS-NRI/access-nri-intake-catalog/docs/usage/how.rst

 After `logging in to the ARE <https://are.nci.org.au/>`_ using your NCI credentials and clicking the JupyterLab icon, you’ll arrive at a page to configure your JupyterLab session.
-Many of the configuration options are hopefully self-explanatory, but a few must be set carefully to ensure the catalog and the data it references are available.
+Many of the configuration options are hopefully self-explanatory, but a few must be set carefully to ensure the catalog and the data it references are available from your session.
 In particular:

 * **Setting the storage flags**: in addition to being a member of the projects you want to access, you also have to explicity tell the JupyterLab app that you want to access them in your session.
 Specify